rogersterling/SoundMind/plan.md

 ## Project Overview
 Create SoundMind, a personal journaling app that allows users to record audio from their mobile browser or upload audio from their phone.
-The app will provide a seamless, native-like experience with sliding views, mood analysis, and GPT-generated summaries of journal entries, using PHP, JavaScript, HTML, and Tailwind CSS.
+The app will provide a seamless, native-like experience with sliding views, mood analysis, and GPT-generated summaries of journal entries, using PHP, JavaScript, HTML, and standard CSS.

 ## Initial Setup
 1. Create main project folder: `soundmind_app`